This here are the characters from the Bloody Roar series

 - Combat Sadomasochist: She displays shades of this."You're sexy when you're in pain..."

 - Combat Stilettos: High heeled thigh highs, to compliment her look.
+In her beast form, she has claws that function as high heels.

 - Femme Fatale: Beautiful, alluring, operates behind-the-scenes, and has a shady background.
 Jenny ticks all the boxes.